Moms, you can’t pour from an empty cup. Today I’m going to help you learn how to fill it by following some Biblical self care basics.

 Contentment, calm, and quiet are things that are good for our hearts to feel and for us to pursue.
 But God doesn’t seem to feel the need to encourage us to pursue “me time” a whole lot.

-I think that’s because we naturally crave those moments, and we do find ways to fit it into our lives one way or another.
-God’s word is full of lots of encouragement to have peace, trust Him, relax our grip on life, and lay down our burdens.
+That being said, God’s word is full of lots of encouragement to have peace, trust Him, relax our grip on life, and lay down our burdens.

 He understands that we’re stressed and we need help to trust Him more.
 We also need encouragement to not be selfish, to be motivated by pleasing God and not ourselves.